LAUREL NASUKAs TROPES

 The Baroness: Laurel is very much one, being the iron-fisted queen of the Underworld, a young, nice-looking lady with immunity to Anthony's charms (deeming them weak and foolish), and not a single instance of using her looks to get what she wants.
 Subverted in that she is, at her worst, a Neutral Hero Antagonist.
 She cares about her men and, unlike most of the dragon gods, isn't fearing becoming senile.
 While ominously ambitious, she readily lays her own plans aside to save the World from Oceanus.

 Mean Boss: Laurel can be tough on Medea, but she’s not cruel for the sake of it.
 She does have a softer side, like when she lightens Medea’s workload if she sees she's pushing herself too hard.
-That said, she’s not always great at balancing discipline with mercy.
-Even Anthony admits that letting Warren torment and mindrape Medea for four years just because she disobeyed her direct orders not to go with him was an excessive punishment.
+However, she's not always good at finding a healthy balance between enforcing discipline and showing compassion.
+One of the clearest examples of this is when she allowed Warren to psychologically torment and violate Medea's mind and body for four full years, simply because Medea disobeyed a direct order not to follow him.
+Even Anthony recognizes that this level of punishment was extreme.

 Happily Adopted: She grew up to be a well-adjusted young dragon after she was raised by the priestesses of the former dragon god of the dead.
 Given how her real parents abandoned her shortly after her birth, Laurel lucked out with them.